Home Best of Guides LGBTQ+-Owned Businesses to Support in Hudson County

 Root + Rise Fitness | Union City

-Victoria Sneden, a NASM-Certified Personal Trainer, offers a variety of different training programs for those in the Northern New Jersey area.
+Victoria Sneden, a NASM-Certified Personal Trainer, provides a variety of different training programs for those in the Northern New Jersey area.
 Training programs include personal training, small group training, and virtual training.

 Tipsy Tye Dye | 155 1st Street, Hoboken

-Tipsy Tye Dye took over the old Sushi House restaurant in Hoboken and is a newer LGBTQ+-owned business in the area.
+Tipsy Tye Dye took over the old Sushi House restaurant in Hoboken.
 At Tipsy Tye Dye, customers can purchase different clothing items to tie dye or bring their own items.
 The business is available for private events and happy hours.

 UNJUMBOLD | 257 1st Street, Hoboken